History of Virginia Commonwealth University: Richmond Professional Institute

 The first steps toward the establishment of a training school for social workers in Richmond, Virginia were taken under the auspices of the Bureau of Vocations for Women, headed by Orie Latham Hatcher.
 The first planning meeting, chaired by Virginia Spotswood McKenney, was held on October 21, 1916.
-A board of directors was chosen for the Richmond School of Social Economy by December, and in January 1917 the board decided to open the new school in October with a two-year curriculum.
+A board of directors was chosen for the Richmond School of Social Economy by December and in January 1917 the board decided to open the new school in October with a two-year curriculum.
 At this time, the school operated out of offices adjoining the office of the Bureau of Vocations.

-In July 1917, Dr. Henry H. Hibbs, Jr. was offered and accepted the directorship of the Richmond School of Social Economy.
+In July 1917, Henry H. Hibbs, Jr. was offered and accepted the directorship of the Richmond School of Social Economy.
 The school opened on October 11, 1917 with 30 students, all of whom were women.
 Of the 30 students, 7 were involved in social work and 23 in public health nursing.
 The school also became a site for a Red Cross Home Service Institute, training women to lead volunteers in support of families of soldiers and sailors serving in World War I.

 Reverend Scherer secured the first home for the Richmond School of Social Work and Public Health on the third floor of an old brick residence in Capitol Square across from the Governor's mansion at 1112 Capitol Street.
 At the time nothing suggested a professional school, college, or university in the area and on the building the sign read "Richmond Juvenile and Domestic Relations Court."
 In 1920, RPI opened its doors to both men and women, but the first man did not enroll until 1927.

 In 1925, the school became the Richmond Division of the College of William and Mary because of $10,000 in support given to RPI each year.
 In the transition to becoming a public institution from 1925 to 1940, the school was one of the few "state-supported colleges" in the country operating almost entirely without state support.
 The lack of funding was due mainly to a popular belief that Virginia already had too many public universities and that leaders in Virginia believed the only proper location for a college or university was in a small town and not in an urban environment.
 With the support from The College of William and Mary, it acquired 827 West Franklin Street (now known as Founder's Hall).
 The building was purchased for $73,000 and $23,000 was needed for repairs.